abeeto/gh-starter-TOP/README.md

 # gh-starter-TOP

-Starter Kit for projects on The Odin Project - comes with configured Webpack, ESlint and Prettier ESlint and Prettier work together and adhere to AriBnB style guide Also uses husky and staged-lint packages to lint + format before pushing to git
+Starter Kit for projects on The Odin Project - comes with configured Webpack, ESlint and Prettier ESlint and Prettier work together and adhere to AirBnB style guide Also uses husky and staged-lint packages to lint + format before pushing to git

 ## Set Up